DataDog/chef-handler-datadog/README.md

 ## Using chef-handler-datadog

-The [Chef integration page](https://app.datadoghq.com/accounts/settings#integrations) has detailed instructions.
+The Datadog Docs on [Chef](http://docs.datadoghq.com/guides/chef/#deployhandler) has detailed instructions.

 ## Contributing to chef-handler-datadog